mcguile/thesis/README.md

+This repo houses accompanying files for my postgraduate dissertation.
+The dissertaion itself is available upon request.

 ### Execution Instructions
 To play the game from a random state with all pieces on the board:
 - From terminal, CD into `thesis/src`